veighnsche/oxidizr-arch/BUG_ANALYSIS_ARCH_CONTAINER.md

-# BUG ANALYSIS: Arch container proof not green (post-rerun)
+# BUG ANALYSIS: Arch container proof results (post-fix)

 ## Overview

-We reran the full test suite and the Arch proof with the harness updated to comply with the testing policy (CLI is responsible for installing replacements; the harness only ensures infra like an AUR helper is present).
+We reran the full test suite and the Arch proof after implementing the recommended fixes.
+The harness complies with testing policy (the CLI performs all installs; the harness only ensures infra like an AUR helper is present).

 Findings:

 - The Switchyard test suite is green across the board.
-- The Arch proof shows the CLI performing installs and executing symlink actions, but coreutils activation still produces broken applets due to an incorrect `source_bin` path selection on Arch.
+- Arch proof is green for all three packages. `oxidizr-arch status --json` reports `active` for coreutils, findutils, and sudo.
-- AUR-based findutils installation fails when the CLI invokes `paru` as root.
+- `ls` links to a valid uutils applet (`/usr/bin/uu-ls`) and executes.

 ## Reproduction